10 Reasons to Plan Valentine’s Day Now

 5. No Need To Book Time Off

-With Valentine’s Day falling on a Sunday this year, a day off work isn’t needed.
-Although there is nothing to stop you taking the love right into Monday with a day’s holiday anyway, because who wouldn’t appreciate breakfast in bed on a weekday!
+Some years (ahem, 5 out of 7 to state the obvious) Valentine’s Day falls on a weekend, so a day off work isn’t needed.
+When it does, there is nothing to stop you taking the love right into Monday with a day’s holiday anyway, because who wouldn’t appreciate breakfast in bed on a weekday!

 6. Time to Play Detective